remiblancher/qlab/README.md

 ## About

-This lab is an **educational resource**, not a product demo.

-Built by [QentriQ](https://qentriq.com) to help teams understand PQC migration through hands-on practice.
+An **educational resource** to help teams understand PQC migration through hands-on practice.

-Need help with your PQC transition?
-[Contact us](https://qentriq.com)

 ## License